 Holly earned her BS in Art and her Master of Fine Arts in Drawing and Painting from USU.
 Before coming to teach at CCID Holly worked in the Emma Eccles Jones College of Education and Human Services for 7 years.
 In that time she was the program coordinator of USU ArtsBridge, she developed and taught an arts integration course to elementary education majors, she was the assistant to the Beverley Taylor Sorenson Endowed Chair, and a professional development partner with the Beverley Taylor Sorenson Arts Learning Program.

 Holly currently paints, sings and plays guitar in the local band “Juniper Junction.”
 She and her husband Ryan are parents of two daughters, a dog, and a cat.

 Christine graduated in 2012 from Utah State University where she earned a Bachelor of the Arts in Music Therapy with an emphasis in Music Education and a minor in French.
 She has additional certifications in Orff Schulwerk and Kodály methods of music education for children.
 Her clinical internship was held at Sunshine Terrace in Logan, Utah where she helped individuals with varying needs from ages 3-99.
-She is currently finishing her Master of Arts in Music Therapy degree from Saint-Mary-of-the-Woods College where she discovered her love of the Native American flute and the importance of validating people wherever they are in life.
+She completed her Master of Arts in Music Therapy degree in 2017 from Saint-Mary-of-the-Woods College where she discovered her love of the Native American flute and the importance of validating people wherever they are in life.

-Christine has 5 children, one grandchild, and over 20 years of experience working with children in the home, some with special needs, and helping in the school environment.
-She has volunteered over the past 15 years in Head Start classrooms, Elementary School classrooms, and a Special Needs Institute class.
-She is the Historian for the Utah Chapter of the American Orff Schulwerk Association and in her spare time Christine enjoys spending time with her family, baking, cooking, scrapbooking, walking, reading, knitting, and playing the Native American Flute.
+Christine has 5 children, one grandchild, and over 26 years of experience working with children in the home, some with special needs, and volunteering in the school environment.
+She loves to work with children, live in their world, laugh, and play with experiential learning.
+She has discovered that you are never too old to be a kid at heart!
+In her spare time Christine enjoys spending time with her family, baking, cooking, scrapbooking, walking, reading, knitting, and playing the Native American Flute.